 If you feel very frustrated and need to let off some steam, go ahead and do that.
 Talk to a friend, complain, crib about it, or scream at the top of your lungs if it makes you happy.
 Don’t coop up your frustrations if they’re grating you, because it’s not healthy to do so.
 It’s like putting the lid on a pot of boiling water – the heat and pressure will only increase.
 No sooner will it explode, and you don’t want to explode in anger!

 However, don’t get stuck with the venting.
-I know some people who are angry all the time, and it makes them very unattractive both inside and out.
+Some people who are angry all the time, and it makes them very unattractive both inside and out.
 Some taxi drivers are very angsty and it’s tiring to face them.
 They complain about everything the whole time, and after 10-15 minutes of talking to them, you feel like you’re done.
 In fact, I came across one yesterday when taking the cab.

 3. Realize there are others out there facing this too

-4. Process your emotions
+4. Process your thoughts/emotions

 When things don’t go our way, unhappy emotions are triggered.
 These emotions need to be processed, not repressed.
 By process, I mean to gain awareness and deal with them in a conscious manner.